 The 89-year-old was previously expected to meet with the three-day-old before her name was announced on Monday.
 She will surely have been honoured that William and Kate have chosen to name their first daughter Charlotte Elizabeth Diana in recognition of her.

-Other members of the royal family to have already met the new Princess include an "absolutely delighted" visited the family at Kensington Palace along with their daughter Pippa on Sunday.
+Other members of the royal family to have already met the new Princess include an "absolutely delighted" Prince Charles and the Duchess of Cornwall.
+Kate's parents Carole and Michael Middleton also visited the family at Kensington Palace along with their daughter Pippa on Sunday.

 Meanwhile Prince Harry has reportedly said that he "can't wait" to meet his "absolutely beautiful" niece when he returns from Australia.

 The nation had been eagerly waiting to hear what William and Kate would name their baby girl after her arrival at 8.34am on 2 May.
 "Her Royal Highness The Duchess of Cambridge was safely delivered of a daughter at 8.34am," Kensington Palace announced on Twitter.
 "The baby weighs 8lbs 3oz.
 The Duke of Cambridge was present for the birth.